 - Prepare and submit a clinical portfolio

-- Submit contact information for 40 referees – (10 patients, 10 learners, 10 physician-colleagues, and 10 non-physician colleagues [e.g. nurses, MA’s, patient care technicians…]).
+- Submit email addresses for 40 referees – (10 patients, 10 learners, 10 physician-colleagues, and 10 non-physician colleagues [e.g. nurses, MA’s, patient care technicians…]).
 These referees will be sent a survey electronically and asked to evaluate the nominee along clinical parameters that they might be expected to know.
 This will be completely confidential, and results will be compiled into an aggregate measure.
 This data will be included as 1 component of the ‘clinical portfolio application’.

 The finalized clinical portfolio will be reviewed by an internal panel and an external board who will decide whether the material supports the premise that the applicant has achieved clinical excellence.
 The reviews of the portfolios will form the basis as to whether the applicant is offered membership in the Academy.
 If the reviewers are not convinced that the physician has achieved or demonstrated clinical excellence, specific feedback will be given so that they might reapply more successfully in the next application cycle.